ElementsProject/lightning/doc/lightning-txprepare.7.md

 *feerate* is an optional feerate to use.
-It can be one of the strings *urgent* (aim for next block), *normal* (next 4 blocks or so) or *slow* (next 100 blocks or so) to use lightningd’s internal estimates: *normal* is the default.
+It can be one of the strings *urgent* (aim for next block), *normal* (next 4 blocks or so) or *slow* (next 100 blocks or so) to use lightningd's internal estimates: *normal* is the default.

 Otherwise, *feerate* is a number, with an optional suffix: *perkw* means